-'''

 001c05-L1> config

-'''

-In L1 mode, you can obtain only limited information about the system configuration.
-A C-brick only has information about its attached I/O brick and, if another C-brick is attached to the I/O brick, information about that C-brick and its attached I/O brick.
+In L1 mode, you can obtain system configuration information within a specific set of inter connectivity limits.
+A CR-brick only has information about its attached I/O brick and, any other CR-bricks attached to it.

-An I/O brick only has information about its attached C-brick and an R-brick only has information about itself.
+An I/O brick only has information about its attached CR-brick and an R-brick only has information about itself.